Request Free Estimate

 If your current windows have run their course, you’re probably wondering what options are available to you.
-Besides just thinking about what color or style you’d best like, the biggest choice you have to make is deciding between replacement windows or new construction windows.
-In this guide, we’ll share what these window types are and how they compare.
+Besides just thinking about what color or style you’d prefer, the biggest choice you have to make is deciding between replacement windows or new construction windows.
+In this guide, our window replacement experts will share what these window types are and how they compare.

-Replacement windows are ones that easily install into pre-existing window holes.
+Replacement windows are windows that easily install into pre-existing window holes.
 Also known as retrofit windows, these cause little disruption to the build of your home since they fit right into your current frame.
-From double-hung to casement, and every style option in between, replacing your windows is your opportunity to improve your home in a big way and at the right cost.
+From double-hung to casement, and every style option in between, replacing your windows is your opportunity to improve your home’s curb appeal, value, and performance at the right cost.

 New construction windows are an option when a new home is being worked on or a house is undergoing extensive remodeling/additions, such as transforming a door frame into a window.
 They can only be installed via brand-new window frames when the sheathing or studs of a building are exposed.

 In addition to varying in how you install them, there are several other differences between replacement windows and new construction windows.
-Here, we’ll take a closer look at how they differ in design, cost and installation so you can determine which window is best for you.
+Here, we’ll take a closer look at how they differ in design, cost and installation.

 New construction windows come with nail fins, which not only help hold the window in place but also act as a weatherproofing element for your windows.